vignettes/postprocessing.Rmd

 merged_region_id_map <- merge_region_res$merged_region_id_map

-We can then run fine-mapping (without LD) on the merged region data:
+We could also run fine-mapping without LD on the merged region data:

 res <- finemap_regions_noLD(merged_region_data,